terrapower/armi/doc/requirements/sdid.rst

 """"""""""""""""""""""""""""""""""""""
 Objects can compute homogenized number densities of each nuclide as required in many nuclear simulations (e.g. DIF3D).
-The components contained in each block have heterogeneous compositions and dimensions that must be smeared into a homogeneous block, as shown in figure 1.
+The components contained in each block have heterogeneous compositions and dimensions that must be smeared into a homogeneous block, as shown in Figure 1.

 To homogenize number densities, conservation of atoms is applied.
 Consider a a collection of :math:`I` components, each with heterogeneous number density :math:`N_i` and volumes :math:`V_i`.
 The number of atoms in